 - A. Characteristics.
 [No change.]

 - B. Accessory uses.
 Accessory uses may include cafeterias, health facilities, parking, or other amenities primarily for the use of employees in the firm or building.
-Accessory uses may also include food membership distribution.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.]